markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 `all`).
 For each element, it calls the code that we pass to `map`.
 That code is an expression, that creates a new value.
 These new values will be packaged into a new list, which is then the value returned by `map`.
-The code we pass (technically called a lambda), can use the special expression `ìt` to refer to the element from the original list for which we're currently calculating the new value.
+The code we pass, can use the special expression `ìt` to refer to the element from the original list for which we're currently calculating the new value.
 So because we map over a list of `Person`s, `it` is always of type `Person`.
 This is why we can call `.name` on `it`.
+The resulting list is now a `list<string>`.
 So to be clear: the `it.name` is called five times in our example, once for each of the five persons in the `all` list.
 The iteration, and the calling, is handled internally to `map`.

 **Filtering**: We can also filter the contents of a list according to a criterion.
 Look at this code:

 ![](Collections/HigherOrderListStuff2.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A78a11fed-32ce-4e6e-924f-b137d7d5481f%28chapter06_collections%29%2F930561793192252813)

-We first define a function `age` that computes a person's age based on their birthdate and the current year.
-We then take `all` list and pick from it only those elements where the age is older than 35.
+We first define a function `age` that computes a person's age based on their `birthdate` and the current year.
+We then take the `all` list and pick from it only those elements where the age is older than 35.
 Like the `map` function, `where` does this by calling the expression we pass to it for each element in the list.
-But instead of creating a new list with the result of that expression, it uses the exact element from the old list, but _only_ if the expression we evaluates to true.
-So the resulting list is still a `list<Person>`, but it might have fewer elements than the original, because those where the expression is false are not added.
+But instead of creating a new list with the _result_ of that expression, it uses the element from the old list, but _only_ if the expression we pass as an argument evaluates to true.
+So the resulting list is still a `list<Person>`, but it might have fewer elements than the original, because those where the expression is false are not included.
 In our example, only the last element in the list, Jim Joyner, is younger than 35.
 We can test this by using the `head` function on the two lists: `head(n)` returns the first `n` elements from a list; since only the last one is filtered out, the first four elements